 Head of School

-Welcome to Evergreen Country Day, a community committed to inspiring, equipping, and empowering students to thrive and to live lives of peace and purpose.
+Welcome to Evergreen Country Day, a community committed to inspiring and equipping students to thrive.

 Our small-by-design school brings the best out of every child.
 Intentionally small class sizes afford our faculty the time necessary to invest in relationships with each one of our students.
 Our relationships-first approach to education combined with our vigorous academics and first-class faculty and facilities make it no surprise that Evergreen Country Day students prove to be superbly prepared to thrive in high school, college, and beyond.